-“Other students should consider my major if they’re really passionate about providing care to people on a physical, mental, and emotional level.
+“Other students should consider the nursing major if they’re really passionate about providing care to people on a physical, mental, and emotional level.
 Nurses have the ability to impact the lives of individuals during their most vulnerable circumstances.
 It is an incredible feeling to provide comfort and support to others when they need it most.”

 “I built great relationships with some of the faculty within the nursing program.
 The faculty kept me motivated during challenging classes and supported me both in and outside the classroom.
 Their support helped me push myself during adversity and continually achieve academic success.”